Looking for the best jazz piano books for beginners or more advanced players?

 This list features the best books first for beginners, and then more advanced players.
 The important thing to note here is that “beginner” in this post refers not to the beginner piano players, but to players who have been playing the piano for a while but have no background in jazz piano.

-After all, I don’t think any jazz piano book can help someone without at least a year of piano learning experience.
+After all, I don’t think any jazz piano book can help someone without at least a year of a piano learning experience.
 If you’re someone with no experience in piano playing or any musical instrument, I’d first recommend checking out this post where I talk about the best ways to learn piano online for free, before diving into jazz.

 - 1 Best Jazz Piano Books For Beginners